Skip to content

 Source code in qim3d/segmentation/_common_segmentation_methods.py

-def watershed(bin_vol: np.ndarray, min_distance: int = 5) -> tuple[np.ndarray, int]:
+def watershed(binary_volume: np.ndarray, min_distance: int = 5) -> tuple[np.ndarray, int]:

 """

-Apply watershed segmentation to a binary volume.
+Performs watershed segmentation to separate touching objects in a binary volume.

 Args: